google/gazoo-device/README.md

 ## Logs

 GDM logs by default to `/gazoo/gdm/log/`.
+On Macs, logs are collected in `~/gdm/log/`.

 ## Detecting devices